temmyscope/middlecidate/README.md

 - Naturally, I'd prefer to use either Python's FastAPI or Laravel's Octane Frameworks (as they are more optimized for performance) but seeing it's a straightforward task that won't require extra performance gain, I went with the easiest to setup choice

-- A Postman Collection (of requests) would be a proper way to document the API
+- A Postman Collection (of requests) would be a proper way to document the API.

--